adiknoth/madifx/README.md

 *   Adjustable mixer **NOT** working (needs new userspace tools)
 *   Levelmetering **NOT** working (maybe wrong, needs new userspace tools)

+## Signing the driver

+On modern Linux distributions, especially when SecureBoot comes into play, you might need to sign the driver prior to trying it out or to install it.
+[This StackExchange post](https://unix.stackexchange.com/a/751571) explains pretty well what is to be done.

 ## TODO

 *   Cleanup code (still contains plenty of the HDSPM driver)